 At the time of the sale of the timberlands in 2004, we generated a tax gain and recognized the related deferred tax liability.
-The timber note structure (Installment Note and Securitization Note transactions) allowed the Company to defer the resulting tax liability of \$543 million until 2020, the maturity date for the Installment Notes.
+The timber installment note structure allowed the Company to defer the resulting tax liability of \$543 million until 2020, the maturity date for the Installment Notes.
 Due to the Lehman bankruptcy and note defaults, we initially concluded that approximately half of this gain would be accelerated into 2008 for tax purposes and we estimated and paid taxes on this gain in 2008.
 In estimating the cash taxes, we considered our available alternative minimum tax credits, a portion of which resulted from prior tax payments related to the sale of the timberlands in 2004, which were used to reduce the net tax payments.
-After extensive review with our outside tax advisors, we appropriately modified our position as we finalized the 2008 tax return.
-We have concluded that the recognition of the Lehman portion of the gain was not triggered in 2008, but instead will be triggered when the Installment Note is transferred to the Securitization Note holders as payment and/or when the Lehman bankruptcy is resolved.
-By deferring the gain, we anticipate that taxes previously paid of approximately \$60 million will be refunded from the federal and state governments, with the majority expected to be received in 2009.
-Accordingly, in the Consolidated Balance Sheets as of June 27, 2009, we have reestablished both the deferred liability related to the full deferred gain from the sale of the timberlands and the deferred tax assets relative to available alternative minimum tax credits.
+After extensive review with our outside tax advisors, we concluded that the recognition of the Lehman portion of the gain was not triggered in 2008, but instead will be triggered when the Installment Note is transferred to the Securitization Note holders as payment and/or when the Lehman bankruptcy is resolved.
+Accordingly, we appropriately modified our position as we finalized the 2008 tax return, and have requested and received refunds of taxes previously paid in 2008 from the federal government, and anticipate that we will receive an additional amount from the governments in the various state in which we pay taxes.
+Accordingly, in the Consolidated Balance Sheets as of September 26, 2009, we have reestablished both the deferred tax liability related to the full deferred gain from the sale of the timberlands and the deferred tax assets relative to available alternative minimum tax credits.

-Through June 27, 2009, we have received all payments due under the Installment Note guaranteed by Wachovia, which have consisted only of interest due on the notes, and made all payments due on the related Securitization Notes guaranteed by Wachovia, again consisting only of interest due.
+Through September 26, 2009, we have received all payments due under the Installment Note guaranteed by Wachovia, which have consisted only of interest due on the notes, and made all payments due on the related Securitization Notes guaranteed by Wachovia, again consisting only of interest due.
 As all amounts due on the Wachovia Guaranteed Installment Note are current, and we have no reason to believe that we will not collect all amounts due according to the contractual terms of the Wachovia Guaranteed Installment Note, the note is stated in our Consolidated Balance Sheet at its original principal amount of \$817.5 million.
 Wachovia exhibited signs of financial distress in the fourth quarter of 2008 and was acquired by Wells Fargo & Co. in a stock transaction.
-The current credit crisis could have additional adverse impact on our business and financial condition if Wachovia (acquired by Wells Fargo & Co. in 2008), the other timber notes guarantor, is unable to perform its obligations under the other timber installment notes, which would result in a significant accelerated tax and impairment impact.
+The current credit crisis could have additional adverse impact on our business and financial condition if Wachovia (acquired by Wells Fargo & Co. in 2008), the other timber notes guarantor, is unable to perform its obligations under the other timber installment notes, which would result in a significant impairment impact.